Want to bulletproof your lower back while improving your other lifts? – Then, you need to perform the reverse hyperextension.

 Spinal Erectors

 These long muscles run vertically up the length of the back and are responsible for keeping your back straight throughout exercises such as the deadlift and squat.
-By having strong spinal erectors, you’ll improve your overall back stability, not only improving your form for other lifts but also preventing injuries from occurring.

-Are Reverse Hyperextension Substitutes Necessary For Gym-Goers?
+Are Reverse Hyper Substitutes Necessary For Gym-Goers?

 The reverse hyperextension is a fantastic accessory exercise that can be used to promote hypertrophy in your posterior chain muscles, such as your glutes and hamstrings.

 It is a hip hinge movement with a difference; your upper body remains fixed while your lower body moves freely, allowing you to move your lower body.
-The movement is a bodyweight exercise, but you can find specialist resistance machinery in some gyms to enable you to add weight to the movement.

 Many gym-goers perform reverse hyperextensions as they help improve their overall performance during other lifts.
 Exercises such as heavy pulls, squats, and sprinting improve significantly.
 Athletes also perform reverse hypers as they help develop more strength, power, and overall fitness.